sagarrajak245/ChatBot-Simple_Rag-MultiAgentic_Rag/README.md

 - **Quality Metrics**: Tracks improvements in clarity, completeness, and accuracy
 - **Learning Insights**: Provides feedback on agent performance and effectiveness

-This multi-agent approach creates a sophisticated, transparent, and reliable document analysis system that provides users with high-quality, well-reasoned answers while maintaining full visibility into the reasoning process.